 How to connect a GoPro to VDO.Ninja

-A GoPro itself doesn't support streaming directly to VDO.Ninja on its own, but there are some indirect ways to do it currently.
+A GoPro itself doesn't support streaming directly to a remote VDO.Ninja viewer, but there are indirect methods to achieve this.

 Using a GoPro Hero 8 Black or newer as a USB webcam

-While this approach requires a computer, you can connect a GoPro to VDO.Ninja via USB and a computer.
-The GoPro will appear in your browser and VDO.Ninja for live streaming anywhere.
+This approach requires a computer.
+You can connect a GoPro to VDO.Ninja via USB and a computer, where the GoPro will appear in your browser as a webcam for live streaming.
+Guide to using a GoPro as a webcam

-Using older GoPros as a webcam using HDMI to USB adapters
+Using older GoPros as a webcam via HDMI to USB adapters

-You can still connect older GoPros to VDO.Ninja on a computer with an HDMI to USB adapter.
-While it doesn't stream wirelessly to the computer itself, that host computer can then stream the GoPro video stream to any computer in the world wirelessly and with low latency using VDO.Ninja.
+Older GoPro models that don’t support direct webcam functionality can still be connected to a computer with an HDMI to USB adapter.
+While the adapter itself doesn’t provide wireless streaming, the host computer can stream the GoPro's video feed wirelessly to any other device using VDO.Ninja.

 Portable laptop-in-a-backpack option